 Time is also a factor.
 Deviled eggs only take a few minutes to whip up as long as you have already hard-boiled eggs.
 If you don’t, you have to add in cooking, cooling, and peeling time when prepping them.
 Meaning please don’t decide to make deviled eggs when your guests are arriving in less than 10 minutes!

-Check out my Complete Guide to perfect deviled eggs for all the ways to make hard boiled eggs for this recipe.
+Check out my Complete Deviled Egg Guide for all the ways to make hard boiled eggs for this recipe.
 Here is a fool proof stove top method!

 - Start with cold water